StatFunGen/colocboost-paper/index.md

 ## Repository Structure

-This Jupyter Book contains the codes and data used to generate all figures from our manuscript.
+This Jupyter Book contains the codes and data used to generate all figures from our manuscript, available at: https://github.com/StatFunGen/colocboost-paper

 Each notebook is fully executable and documented to ensure reproducibility of our results.
 The main sections include:

 - **Figure 2**: Method overview and benchmark comparisons
 - **Figure 3**: Cell-type specific xQTL colocalization analyses